-The FRR examines tests, demonstrations, analyses, and audits that determine the overall system (all projects working together) readiness for a safe and successful flight/launch and for subsequent flight operations.
+The FRR examines tests, demonstrations, analyses, and audits that determine the overall system (all projects working together) readiness for a safe and successful flight/launch and for subsequent flight operations of the as-built rocket and payload system.
 It also ensures that all flight and ground hardware, software, personnel, and procedures are operationally ready.

 The panel will be expecting a professional and polished report.
-Please use Arial, size 12 font for your FRR Report.
+Please use Arial, size-12 font for your FRR Report.
 It is advised to follow the order of sections as they appear below.